-Another great thing about camping cots is that there’s no chance for air leaks.
-You’re still in a slightly-raised bed, but you don’t have to worry about spontaneous deflation.
+Another great thing about camping cots is that there’s no chance of air leaks.
+You’re still in a slightly-raised bed but don’t have to worry about spontaneous deflation.

-On the downside, it’s still advised to bring a sleeping pad, as cots aren’t the best at insulation.
+On the downside, bringing a sleeping pad is still advised, as cots aren’t the best at insulation.

-- Get off the cold ground and away from the bugs; better back support
+- Get away from the cold ground and the bugs; better back support.

-- Depending on what type you choose, it can be a bit uncomfortable/too stiff for some
+- Depending on your chosen type, it can be a bit uncomfortable/too stiff for some.

 While we’re on the subject of cot height, consider that all that extra space under the cot is a perfect place for storage.